BEFORE YOU GO

 - Know that driving on the opposite side of the road will take a little while to get used to, but you will eventually get the hang of it- just keep telling yourself “left side of the road”

 - Pack an umbrella, a raincoat, and clothing that you can layer.
-Irealnd weather is a little unpredictable so it’s best to be prepared.
+Irealnd weather can be unpredictable so it’s best to be prepared.

 1. Explore Trinity College and the famous Trinity College Library

-The famous Long Room of the Trinity library houses over 200,000 thousand books including the Book of Kells and the 1916 Proclamation of the Irish Republic.
+The famous Trinity library houses over 200,000 thousand books including the Book of Kells and the 1916 Proclamation of the Irish Republic.
 It’s one of the most stunning libraries in the world.
-Because of its beauty and history- It’s become probably the number one attraction in Dublin.
-Therefore, I HIGHLY recommend going early to avoid the crowds and the line to get in.
+Naturally, it’s become one of most popular attractions in Dublin so I HIGHLY recommend going early to avoid the crowds and the long lines to get in.

-Insider tip: If you get the Dublin Pass, this is one of the attractions that are one it so if you’re planning on doing a lot of sight seeing- it will save you money!
+Insider tip: If you get the Dublin Pass, this is one of the attractions that’s included.
+If you’re planning on doing a lot of sight seeing in Dublin, the Dublin Pass will definitely save you some money!

 2. Tour the Guinness Storehouse

-Don’t forget to grab a pint and head up to the Storehouse’s Gravity Bar that has 360 views of the Dublin!
+Don’t forget to head up to the Storehouse’s Gravity Bar which has 360 views of the Dublin!